Mad Dog Coll: Mob assassin and kidnapper

 Coll's ruthlessness made him a valued enforcer to Schultz at first.
 As Schultz's criminal empire grew in power during the 1920s, he employed Coll as an assassin.
 At age 19 Coll was charged with the murder of Anthony Borello, the owner of a speakeasy, and Mary Smith, a dance hall hostess.
 Coll allegedly murdered Borello because he refused to sell Schultz's bootleg alcohol.
 The charges were eventually dismissed, and many suspect this to have been due to Schultz's influence.
 Schultz was not happy about Coll's actions.
 In 1929, without Schultz's permission, Coll robbed a dairy in the Bronx of $17,000.
 He and his gang posed as armed guards to gain access to the cashier's room.
 Schultz later confronted Coll about the robbery, but rather than being apologetic, Coll demanded to be an equal partner; Schultz declined.

 By January 1930, Coll had formed his own gang and was engaged in a shooting war with Schultz.
 One of the earliest victims was Peter Coll, Vincent's older brother, who was shot dead on May 30, 1931, while driving down a Harlem street.
 Coll subsequently went into a rage of grief and vengeance.
 Over the next three weeks he gunned down four of Schultz's men.
 In all, around 20 men were killed in the bloodletting; the exact figure is hard to pin down; New York was also in the midst of the vicious Castellammarese War at the same time.
 It was mayhem on the streets of Manhattan, and the police often had difficulty in deciding which corpse belonged to which war.

 On June 2, Coll and his gang broke into a garage owned by Schultz and destroyed 120 vending machines and 10 trucks.
 As the war continued, Vincent Coll and his gang killed approximately 20 of Schultz's men.
 To finance his new gang, Coll kidnapped rival gangsters and held them for ransom.
 He knew that the victims would not report the kidnappings to police; they would have a hard time explaining to the Bureau of Internal Revenue why the ransom cash had not been reported as income.
-One of Coll's best-known victims was gambler George "Big Frenchy" DeMange, a close associate of Owney Madden, boss of the Hell's Kitchen Irish Mob.
+One of Coll's best-known victims was gambler George "Big Frenchy" DeMange, a close associate of Owney Madden, boss of the Irish Mob in Hell's Kitchen.
 According to one account, Coll telephoned DeMange and asked to meet with him.
 When DeMange arrived at the meeting place, Coll kidnapped him at gunpoint.
 He released DeMange 18 hours later after receiving a ransom payment.